eng543/consonantMutation_bigramModeling/README.md

 # R script and materials for modeling

+This project was designed as a collaborated final project for a computational linguistics course at Northwestern University.
+The materials included were those I was responsible for as part of the collaboration.
+The modeling done by my collaborator is not included.

 The goal of this project was to investigate the incidence of a phenomena called consonant mutation in Welsh.
 In this process, the initial consonants of words change (are mutated) depending on the characteristics of the word that precedes it.
 For example, the word 'caneuon'